skeby/trinity-podcast-bot/README.md

 # Setting Up

-Visit BotFather on Telegram, create a new bot and get your Bot Token
+Visit BotFather on Telegram, create a new bot and get your Bot Token.

+Create a MongoDB account, create a cluster and get MongoDB connection string.
+This string will be used as the database base URI.

 # Environment Variables